A perfect 12-day getaway to several of Africa's finest game reserves, in both Kenya and Tanzania.

 We spend the day game viewing in Serengeti, on Tanzania's Northern Safari Circuit, driving from west to east through the scenic bush.
 After our rewarding day of game viewing, filled with superb wildlife sightings, we spend the night at Seronera campsite.

+Today we enjoy a morning game drive before entering the Ngorongoro Conservation area.
 Here we encounter the traditional Maasai people - the most famous inhabitants of the East African Rift Valley region.
 We see the striking-looking Maasai, clad in red robes and herding their cattle amongst the wildlife.
 Meeting the Maasai is an unusual experience as these semi-nomadic people still follow lifestyles similar to their way of life centuries ago.

 At dawn this morning we descend the steep walls into the crater in our smaller 4x4 safari vehicles.
 We spend the morning exploring this natural wonder with its sheer walls, diverse habitats and fertile plains.
-In the Ngorongoro Crater it is possible to see almost every kind of African animal, including the rare black rhino, at close range.
+In the Ngorongoro Crater, it is possible to see almost every kind of African animal, including the rare black rhino, at close range.
 The crater hosts one of the highest concentrations of wildlife on the continent, offering some of the finest game viewing available.

 On day 11 we get going early, driving to the town of Arusha, located at the foot of the beautiful Mount Meru.
 Spend the afternoon exploring this busy town and its bustling markets.
 Tonight we eat out (own expense) at a local restaurant, celebrating our memorable adventure through East Africa.

 After breakfast on the final morning of this safari, we head north to Kenya.
-Sometimes we catch the shuttle bus for our transfer to Nairobi, alternatively the tour vehicle is used.
+Sometimes we catch the shuttle bus for our transfer to Nairobi, alternatively, the tour vehicle is used.

 This scenic journey passes through some spectacular rural scenery and on a clear day offers stunning views of the towering Mount Kilimanjaro, Africa's highest mountain.
 En-route to Nairobi city, the transfer stops at the airport for those catching onward flights, before continuing to the city centre of Nairobi where the tour ends.